oznu/dns-zone-blacklist/README.md

 # DNS Zone Blacklist Generator

-This project generates a BIND and DNSMASQ zone files to be used in DNS based AD Blockers such as [oznu/dns-ad-blocker](https://hub.docker.com/r/oznu/dns-ad-blocker/).
+This project generates a zone file for Bind, Dnsmasq and Unbound DNS servers.
+It can be used to create DNS based AD Blockers such as [oznu/dns-ad-blocker](https://hub.docker.com/r/oznu/dns-ad-blocker/).

 The blacklist is generated using data from the [StevenBlack/hosts](https://github.com/StevenBlack/hosts) project which is extending and consolidating hosts files from a variety of sources like adaway.org, mvps.org, malwaredomains.com, someonewhocares.org, yoyo.org, and potentially others.